HQSquantumsimulations/qoqo_qryd/userdoc/src/qrydspecifics.rst

    device = devices.FirstDevice(
       # The number of tweezer position rows in the 2D Grid is fixed
       number_rows=2,
-      # The number of tweezer postiton  columns in the 2D grid is also fixed
+      # The number of tweezer position  columns in the 2D grid is also fixed
       number_columns=4,
       # As not all tweezer positions must be filled, the number of positions
       # occupied by qubits per row is fixed